vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 none of them could hit upon some specious pretext on which he was to be rejected.
-They, therefore, had to allow him to appear before them, but as they did not like to tolerate his presence more than was absolutely neces- sary, they *non-co-operated* with him by refusing to put him questions.
+They, therefore, had to allow him to appear before them, but as they did not like to tolerate his presence more than was absolutely neces###sary, they *non-co-operated* with him by refusing to put him questions.
 This childish conduct of the Committee shows the deep prejudice with which even the better mind of England regarded the greatest of Indians then Hving.